 Did you know that “faith” is your servant?
-Well, if you’ve missed it in the past, I’m here to bring it to light.
+Well, if you’ve missed it in the past, I’m here to bring it into the light for you.

 I’m sure you’re like me and have read this passage a number of times but after listening to a message from Dr. Sharon Nesbitt; this scripture now has a whole new meaning.
 I’ve highlighted the message in red…so it will stand out for you.
 Read just the red highlighted scripture.